Heading from Houston to Galveston for a cruise? You’re not alone.

 Rideshare | Uber & Lyft (Recommended)

-For most people, rideshare companies like Uber and Lyft makes the most sense.
-You can request a car when you arrive at the airport, and it’s a fast, easy way to make your way to Galveston.
-It’s also one of your cheapest options unless you are traveling solo.
+For most people, rideshare companies like Uber and Lyft makes the most sense on getting to Galveston.
+You can request a car when you arrive at the airport, and it’s a fast, easy way to make your way to the island.
+It’s also one of your cheapest options, unless you are traveling solo.

 Keep in mind that this price is for up to four people in a single car — not per person.
 There are also larger cars available if traveling with a larger group or if you have a lot of luggage.
-Uber and Lyft serve both of the Houston airports and can drop-off/pick-up in Galveston, however, only Lyft has direct access to the cruise terminals at this point.
-Still, you can get dropped off (and picked up) by either service right near the port.
+Uber and Lyft serve both of the Houston airports and can drop-off/pick-up at the Galveston cruise terminals, so you can be let out and picked up right at the ship.

 Note: If you are new to Uber or Lyft and plan to use them, you should download the app before you leave home for the cruise port.
 There is some account setup that you’ll need to do, and you don’t want to try to do this at the airport after you arrive.